Connect with others who understand.

 Common Comorbidities in CLL/SLL

-A large study looked at 8,055 people with chronic lymphocytic leukemia over several years.
+A large study from the journal Blood looked at 8,055 people with CLL over several years.
 Among the participants, 35 percent had one comorbidity, and 12 percent had multiple comorbidities.
 The most common comorbidities included:

 • Chronic heart failure or history of heart attack